pylenin/purple-blue/content/posts/python-print.md

 >>> Python 3 Rocks I love Python
 ```

-With Python 3, you do have the added flexibility of changing the `end` paramter to anything you want.
+With Python 3, you do have the added flexibility of changing the `end` parameter to print on the same line.
 For e.g.
 ```python3
 # Python 3
 print('Python', 3, 'Rocks', end='*')